Get a quote on Business Insurance

 |Business Income (or Business Interruption)||Loss of income if your business is unable to operate due to damage or destruction of property by a covered peril.|

 |Business Owner's Policy (BOP)||Combines liability, property, and business income insurance coverages that most small businesses would need.|

 General liability insurance is the most common type of insurance for businesses.
 If your business or an employee injures a third-party in the course of business, general liability insurance can help protect your business against the financial consequences of lawsuits.
 Third-parties include anyone who is not an employee of your business, such as a vendor, customer, or landlord.

-This type of insurance covers claims from physical injuries or property damage caused by your business or products.
+This type of insurance covers liability claims from physical injuries or property damage caused by your business or products.
 It also covers non-physical injuries such as libel, slander, copyright infringement, or false advertising.
 General liability insurance typically excludes auto liability and professional liability, so separate policies are necessary to cover these risks.

 If your business is responsible for damages, general liability insurance will pay for damages up to the policy limits.
 Additionally, it will cover attorneys’ fees related to defending your business in court.